acook/hyperluminal/README.markdown

 > - Alan Kay, 1984

 There are several experimental parsers written in different languages with different approaches, each with their own branch.
 None of them are final.

-Hyperluminal will target the [`blacklight` VM](https://github.com/acook/blacklight), which is being developed in tandem.

 **This is pre-alpha software.
 Until it hits 1.0 the syntax, semantics, and everything else is subject to change.**